Coalfire-Research/paas-cloud-goat/README.md

 > [!IMPORTANT]
 > Ensure that you understand and follow the Salesforce policy for any security testing: https://www.salesforce.com/company/disclosure/

-After you've completed installation and setup you will want to login to the Salesforce test environment using the "Standard User" profile.
-You can use the Salesforce App Launcher menu to search for "PaaS Cloud Goat."
-You will find in the application helpful guidance and hints for working through the various lab excercises.
+1. Login to the Salesforce test environment using the **"Standard User"** profile
+1. Use the Salesforce App Launcher menu to search for "PaaS Cloud Goat"
+1. You will find in the application helpful guidance and hints for working through the various lab excercises

 ## License